 Tomie was published in English by ComicsOne on April 4, 2005.
-VIZ Media has relicensed the series and plans to release it in a single deluxe volume on December 20, 2016.
+VIZ Media republished the series in a single hardcover omnibus on December 20, 2016.
 The story Painter was also published by VIZ Media as part of Shiver: Junji Ito Selected Stories.
 The series was also published in Polish by Japonica Polonica Fantastica in two-volume edition in February and in May 2015, respectively; and in Spanish by Ediciones La Cúpula, but discontinued after the second volume, and will be republished by ECC Comics in August 2016.

 Story - All I knew when I started this manga was that 'Tomie' was a woman who could make men fall madly in love with her at first sight.
 As you can imagine, I wasn't really expecting much and was very impressed by what I read.
 I loved every chapter and felt they were all very original and well thought out to how each 'Tomie' manipulated and charmed each character in the manga which eventually ends in her own demise.